 ENDIA is a longitudinal observational study; there are no interventions and participation is low risk.
 Participant involvement in ENDIA does not alter usual care.

-We aim to follow 1400 babies (Australia-wide) who have a first degree relative with type 1 diabetes to determine how gene-environment interactions affect the risk of developing persistent islet autoimmunity and type 1 diabetes.
+We will follow 1500 babies (Australia-wide) who have a first degree relative with type 1 diabetes to determine how gene-environment interactions affect the risk of developing persistent islet autoimmunity and type 1 diabetes.

 - Pregnant women with type 1 diabetes